yeasy/ansible-playbooks/README.md

 localhost
 ```

+Otherwise, you can use the `-i hosts` option to take the local `hosts` file.

 ### Apply role
 Run ansible-playbook with given yaml file name, by default, will apply the
-whole stack on all host.
+stack on all host.

 e.g.,